mglantz/demo_collection/README.md

-# demo_collection
+# Ansible Collection - mglantz.demo_collection

-Ansible Collection Demo
+Documentation for the collection.